Lab 5 In-Class: Exploring Data Representation &

 Modify the program as follows:

-- After computing the remainder, we need an
+- After computing the remainder for the units place, we need to

 if ... else ... to

-determine the string representation for the remainder to use as
+concatentate the appropriate string representation for the remainder.

 else if (remainder == 10)

 else if .....

 - Make the appropriate modifications to find the other place